 When a patient is referred for testing, the navigator first contacts the patient by telephone or secure email; together they gather a three-generation family cancer history, including information about any family members who have had genetic testing and copies of test results.

-“This step is critical,” says Dr. Makarai-Judson.
+“This step is critical,” Dr. Makarai-Judson said.
 “We now perform a lot of research up front rather than having people come in possibly missing key information.
 We’re saving them from unnecessary visits, and when they come in, it’s for an appointment that adds value.”

 Once the information has been collected, the integrated team meets to tailor a plan for each individual, reviewing the information and determining next steps.
 This may include deciding whether additional screenings should be performed, and if so, which ones.
 They also select the appropriate laboratory to use given the type of testing necessary and the individual’s medical insurance requirements.

 Those who meet the criteria for genetic testing next consult with a genetic counselor.
 If testing reveals a gene mutation, patients immediately see a medical oncologist to develop strategies for cancer risk reduction and surveillance.
 Patients who do not have a genetic mutation, but who may still be considered at high-risk, may choose to continue follow-up through Baystate’s High Risk Screening Clinic.

 Patients who do not meet criteria for genetic testing, but who—due to family history and other factors—may still be at a higher lifetime risk, see a nurse practitioner at the Baystate Breast & Wellness Center.
 Their visit includes discussion of lifestyle and screening recommendations, and they may also decide to receive follow-up care through the High Risk Screening Clinic.